 There are some caveats, however.
-You must be in generally good health to undergo the surgery and you will also need to adjust your lifestyle significantly afterwards.
+You must be in generally good health to undergo the surgery and you will also need to adjust your lifestyle significantly afterward.

 The sleeve gastrectomy also restricts calorie intake, but around 80% of the stomach is removed, leaving a small tubular pouch.

 This is the only reversible bariatric procedure.
-An adjustable band is inflated to section of part of the stomach to create a smaller opening, which means less food can be eaten, and less calories consumed.
+An adjustable band is inflated to section off part of the stomach to create a smaller opening, which means less food can be eaten, and fewer calories consumed.
 The band can be adjusted to make the opening smaller.

 Booking with Medical Departures gives you an additional layer of protection.
 We have already performed our own background checks on doctor qualifications, visited clinics and got hold of former patient reviews.
 Alongside price information, maps and color photos which you can find under each clinic listing on our website you get a reasonably accurate overall picture of the credentials of each clinic - enabling you to make an informed choice.

-Most bariatric surgery is performed laparascopically (keyhole surgery) nowadays.
-Recovery time is quicker as there are not long incision wounds to recovery from.
+Most bariatric surgery is performed laparoscopically (keyhole surgery).
+Recovery time is quicker as there are not long incision wounds to recover from.
 The surgery generally takes a few hours although you will need to spend a considerable amount of time in the hospital afterward, as well as factor in an initial consultation/planning stage with your chosen surgeon in Cancun.

-Depending on what procedure you have, you may be discharged from hospital within 24 hours, but its usually several days.
+Depending on what procedure you have, you may be discharged from hospital within 24 hours, but this may be longer.